eProsima/Fast-DDS-docs/docs/fastdds/getting_started/simple_app/includes/sum_and_next_steps.rst

 Next steps
 ^^^^^^^^^^

-In the *eProsima Fast RTPS* Github repository you will find more complex examples that implement DDS communication for a multitude of use cases and scenarios.
+In the *eProsima Fast DDS* Github repository you will find more complex examples that implement DDS communication for a multitude of use cases and scenarios.
 You can find them `here <https://github.com/eProsima/Fast-RTPS/tree/master/examples/C%2B%2B/DDS>`_.